jlmucb/cloudproxy/Doc/ReadMeFirst.txt

-There is also additional documentation on the TPM, debugging Linux and configuring grub although the documentation here is a "starter" and is intended to be authoritative, up-to-date or complete.
+There is also additional documentation on the TPM, debugging Linux and configuring grub although the documentation here is a "starter" and is not intended to be authoritative, up-to-date or complete.

 We welcome comments, suggestions, corrections and questions but currently we are a very small group and will often not be able to